ess-dmsc/essdaq/documentation/directories.md

 -------------         | -------------
-detectors             | control and analysis scripts for detectors grafana               | Grafana dashboards runefu                | new scripts to run efus wireshark             | protocol parsers for detector readouts
+detectors             | control and analysis scripts for detectors grafana               | Grafana dashboards runefus               | new scripts to run efus wireshark             | protocol parsers for detector readouts